tensorlakeai/indexify/docs/docs/getting_started.md

 ## Conclusion

 Congratulations!
 You've successfully set up an Indexify pipeline for ingesting, processing, and querying Wikipedia data.
-This beginner-friendly guide has walked you through:
+This guide has walked you through:

 1. Setting up the Indexify server and extractors
 2. Defining an extraction graph for processing Wikipedia pages